-The sculpture major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Sculpture is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 SC 3015 Fabricated Sculpture 3

 The course will focus on the concepts, materials, and techniques of the constructed object.
 Emphasis is on fabrication and finishing in metal, wood, and plastics.
 Metal techniques include advanced cutting and forming, welding and soldering non-ferrous metals, metal spinning, and machining on the lathe and mill.
 Wood techniques include joinery, forming, and turning.
 Plastics techniques include hot and vacuum forming.
 Topics include drafting and shop drawings, fabrication hardware, appropriate combination of materials, and direct connection to the aesthetic of the object.

 Prerequisites: Foundation: 3D

 AH 3568 History of Sculpture 3

 Sculpture as an art form has its own language and grammar, and understanding this language and grammar yields seminal insight into the history of art in general.
 This course will begin by examining the sculpture of the Greeks and continue through to the present day.
 Special attention will be given to the contexts of artistic production from the guilds to private studios, the examination of materials and techniques such as bronze casting or the carving of marble and limewood, and the context in which sculptures are viewed.
 Class sessions are primarily lecture with some discussion.
 Requirements may include a sketchbook of ideas, notes and vocabulary, critiques, a short essay, a midterm exam, and a final exam.

 SC/FURN 3030 Computer Modeling and Making Workshop 1

 This workshop serves as an introduction to 3D digital processes and resources at MCAD.
 Students acquire a working understanding of Form-Z, the 3D modeling software used to create object files for digital fabrication; use MCAD’s 3D printers to “build” objects; learn to use the Laser Cutter; and are trained in the use of our CNC router to machine object components.
 Instruction will also include the transfer of files from other software, the use of Mastercam to translate digital models to machine code, and post-digital techniques in fabrication.

 Prerequisites: Foundation: 3D